Swingin’ With the Endangered Orangutans of Borneo

 Aware of the potential for orangutans to disappear entirely, in 1964 the Malaysian Government, in partnership with the Sabah Wildlife Department, founded the Sepilok Orangutan Rehabilitation Center.
 Not long afterward, the non-profit Orangutan Aware UK became a valued partner.
 Over the years, their combined efforts have rescued, rehabilitated, and returned hundreds of orangutans to the wild.
 The team leaps into action whenever they receive a report of a young orangutan that has been orphaned, is injured or sick, or is being held captive.

 The rescued baby is brought back to the rehabilitation center and placed in quarantine.
 Once the new arrival gets a clean bill of health, it is released into the nursery.
 Then the hard work begins.
-Rescued orangutans are often only a few months old, so they have not had the benefit of learning how to survive from their mothers.
+Rescued orangutans in Borneo are often only a few months old, so they have not had the benefit of learning how to survive from their mothers.
 The babies must learn how to forage, what plants are safe to eat, how to climb and swing in the treetops, how to make their nests each night, which animals pose a threat, etc. To accomplish this, the staff has developed a buddy system.
 They pair each new arrival with another young orangutan who is slightly older and more experienced.

 This process can take up to three years.
 When the the immature orangutans are deemed ready, they are released into the greater nature reserve.
 This area is completely open to the rain forests of Sabah.
 There are no fences and the animals come and go as they please, however staff continues to monitor them and conducts a feeding from a high wooden platform twice a day.
 Some of the rehabilitated orangutans come to the viewing platform to eat for the rest of their lives, while others gradually stop coming and melt into the general forest population.

 In order to double my odds of seeing orangutans, I chose to stay at Sepilok Nature Resort.
 This property backs up to the Sepilok Orangutan Rehabilitation Center, which lies within the 4,294 hectare Kabili Sepilok Forest Reserve.
 According to reports from previous guests, with no fences to keep them out, orangutans often wander into the grounds of the resort during the breakfast hours.
-Alas, though I was eagerly seated on the outdoor restaurant deck at dawn on my first day, the orangutans did not cooperate.
+Alas, though I was eagerly seated on the outdoor restaurant deck at dawn on my first day, the orangutans of Borneo did not cooperate.
 Not a one made an appearance, so at 9 a.m.
 I walked next door to the Rehabilitation Center.

 I arrived at the viewing platform a few minutes before the 10 a.m. feeding.
 It was already quite crowded with tourists, but I managed to grab a spot that provided a relatively good view of the platform.
 A staff member climbed up with a large rattan basket full of fruit and began tossing bananas onto the wooden platform.
 A dozen or so macaque monkeys hovering in the treetops scampered down and began bickering over the booty.
 For quite a while it looked like only macaques would show up.